Jake McCarthy Player Props: Diamondbacks vs. Twins

 Jake McCarthy At The Plate

-- McCarthy has six doubles, five triples, two home runs and 22 walks while hitting .245.
+- McCarthy has six doubles, five triples, two home runs and 23 walks while batting .250.

-- He has hit a home run in two of 74 games played this season, and in 0.8% of his plate appearances.
+- McCarthy has picked up a hit in 54.7% of his 75 games this season, with at least two hits in 22.7% of them.

+- In 75 games played this year, he has gone deep in just two of them.

-- In 12 games this year (16.2%), McCarthy has picked up an RBI, including two games with multiple runs batted in.
+- McCarthy has driven in a run in 12 games this season (16.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.